wirt-ee/wirt-ee.github.io/docs/logbook/ceph-jewel-to-luminous/index.md

 # Ceph: jewel to luminous

-The estate's Ceph production, jewel 10.2.9, on xenial 16.04, with OpenStack VMs on top.
+The environment's Ceph production, jewel 10.2.9, on xenial 16.04, with OpenStack VMs on top.
 This was the first by-hand major upgrade the cluster ever took — eight years before the last one, [Reef to Squid](../ceph-reef-to-squid/index.md).
 The notes carry it in timestamps: October 2017 for the upgrade and the fuse mounts, February 2018 for the cephfs capacity note.

 Before anything: the OpenStack-ansible client role still pointed at hammer — one sed moves it to jewel: